Anthony Walker (artist)

-Anthony Walker (1726–1765) was an English printmaker and artist.
+Anthony Walker (1726 – 1765) was an English printmaker and artist.
 Many of his works can be seen at the Tate Gallery in London.
-He was also a renowned draftsman.
+He was also a renowned drawing artist.

 Walker served an apprenticeship to John Tinney, who produced topographical plates.
 Much of his early signed work was engravings after his own drawings for the book trade.
 Later, he became a sought-after engraver of large single-issue prints, including five after Old Master paintings for John Boydell.
 Walker also produced illustrations for instructional books, such as The Complete Drawing Book (London, 1757).